Now tracking all 5 NYC boroughs

 3–5 days Data lag

-• Full property address and respondent name
+• Property address and public respondent fields when available

 What you're spotting